 I am a current member of the American Counseling Association.
-I have provided counseling services post-Master's for 14 years in multiple settings including hospice, detention centers, private practice, and community mental health and substance abuse centers.
+I have provided counseling services post-Masters for 15 years in multiple settings including hospice, detention centers, private practice, community mental health and in a substance abuse treatment program.
 I have been a member and served on the Board of the Northern Virginia Licensed Professional Counselors (NVLPC) organization for many years.
 In graduate school, I did research and writing in collaboration with many multicultural counseling experts to contribute to an important publication in the field of multiculturalism…“The Handbook for Multicultural Counseling,”(Sage Publications).
 I enjoy working with diverse populations and am glad to be able to continue to support my community now at Dulles Psychological Services.

 The Duration and Frequency of Therapy